Martin Carthy: Early life

 Carthy was born in Hatfield, Hertfordshire, England, and grew up in Hampstead, North West London.
 His mother was an active socialist and his father, from a family of River Thames lightermen, went to grammar school and became a trade unionist and a councillor for Stepney at the age of 21.
 Martin's father had played fiddle and guitar as a young man but Martin was unaware of this connection to his folk music heritage until much later in life.
 His vocal and musical training began when he became a chorister at the Queen's Chapel of The Savoy.

 He picked up his father's old guitar for the first time after hearing "Rock Island Line" by Lonnie Donegan.
 He has cited his first major folk music influences as Big Bill Broonzy and the syncopated guitar style of Elizabeth Cotten.
-Carthy performed his first professional engagement at the age of 16 at The Loft, a coffee bar in Primrose Gardens, London.
+Carthy performed his first professional engagement at the age of 16 at The Loft, a coffee bar in Primrose Gardens, Belsize Park, London.
 Although his father wanted him to go to university to study classics, Carthy left school at 17 and worked behind the scenes as a prompter at the open-air theatre in Regent's Park, then as an assistant stage manager (ASM) on a tour of The Merry Widow, and then at Theatre in the Round in Scarborough.
 He became a resident at the Troubadour folk club in Earl's Court in the early 1960s after his friend Robin Hall persuaded him to visit and listen to the piper Seamus Ennis.
 Carthy joined Redd Sullivan's Thameside Four in 1961 as a skiffle guitarist and singer.

 In the early 1960s, Carthy visited Ewan MacColl's Ballads & Blues club to watch a friend, the singer Roy Guest.
 The main performer that night was Sam Larner.
 Carthy has since described how Larner's performance of "Lofty Tall Ship" altered his perception of how a traditional folk song could be sung, and how it was a key moment in his own development as an artist.

 When American singer Bob Dylan arrived in London for the first time in 1962 to perform in Madhouse on Castle Street, he visited Martin Carthy at the Troubadour, The King & Queen, and The Singers Club.
 He learned the traditional song "Scarborough Fair" from Carthy, which he later developed into his own song "Girl from the North Country".

 In 1963 and 1964 he contributed songs to the UK regional television folk and blues music series Hullabaloo, presented by the Scottish folksinger Rory McEwen; these sessions were released on DVD in 2020.